Our Summary And Answer: Do Sore Muscles Burn Fat

 Sore muscles, also known as muscle soreness or DOMS (delayed onset muscle soreness), are a common side effect of exercise.
 They occur when your muscles are damaged and inflamed from the strain of physical activity.
 This can lead to pain, stiffness, and swelling in the affected area.

-Delayed soreness, on the other hand, sets in 12-24 hours after exercise and peaks two to three days later.
-This type of muscle soreness is thought to be caused by the body’s repair and recovery process.
+On the other hand, delayed soreness sets in 12-24 hours after exercise and peaks two to three days later.
+This muscle soreness is thought to be caused by the body’s repair and recovery process.

 There are a few reasons that your muscles may be more susceptible to delayed soreness, including: